workflowfm/workflowfm-composer/docs/content/client/getting-started/install.md

 gradle :client:distZip
 ```

-This will create the file `client/build/distributions/WorkflowFM_Composer-{VERSION}.zip`.
+This will create the file `client/build/distributions/WorkflowFM_Composer-@@.zip`.

-Unzip it to your favourite location to obtained a client installation.
+Unzip it to your favourite location to obtain a client installation.